Pesquisar

 The Role of Technology: Breaking Down Barriers

-- Chatbots and multilingual apps: Make banking accessible to people who speak different languages or have low literacy.
+Chatbots and multilingual apps: These tools make banking services more accessible to people who speak different languages or have limited literacy, improving user experience and engagement.

 Challenges Banks Still Face